 Celebrating success to improve self-esteem Our embedded rewards policy is a contributory factor to improving attainment, behaviour and engagement.
 Weekly Celebration Assembly continues, where rewards are presented.
 There are awards for good work; good attendance.
 Winning House rewards; reading awards etc For pupils to feel positive about themselves and that they can achieve.
 To encourage parents into the school to support their children improve parental engagement with school and learning.
 EEF research advocates approaches to develop a positive school ethos or improve discipline / low level disruption across the whole school which also aim to support greater engagement in learning.
 Weekly celebration assembly and termly house point reward / VIP lunch Keeping a record of who our achievers are- ensuring this matched our good behaviour policy and in class attitude.
-All staff Termly and annually with weekly checks at PDMs Meeting emotional needs of some of our children through Restorative Justice Restorative Justice Positive behaviour management that allows children to discuss and talk through incidents guided by an adult.
+All staff Termly and annually with weekly checks at PDMs JAN review: Discussions around rewards and children receiving them completed as part of PDM each week.
+Research how our school values can be used to underpin thee rewards so we are rewarding our everyday values.
+JULY review: On track until March 2020.
+Meeting emotional needs of some of our children through Restorative Justice Restorative Justice Positive behaviour management that allows children to discuss and talk through incidents guided by an adult.
 An approach to develop a positive school ethos across the whole school which also aims to support greater engagement in learning- tackles and allows discussion of 'anti social' behaviour from some of our children who don't have role models at home.
 A reduction in low level disruptive behaviour in the classroom, in sports lessons and during playtimes will allow for more positive learning time.
 Issues will be dealt with through talking and gaining an understanding of consequences, feelings.
 Improvement in social behaviours and self regulation.
 Cost for whole school training-TBC All staff Termly through staff PDM.
-(This has been successful- Look to re training / whole staff training in new academic year as new members of staff joining the school and to ensure MDSAs etc all familiar and using well) Safeguarding Governor has made this a topic of discussion in her visits with children- it is seen as hugely positive by all children.
+JAN review: (This has been successful- Look to re training / whole staff training in new academic year as new members of staff joining the school and to ensure MDSAs etc all familiar and using well) Safeguarding Governor has made this a topic of discussion in her visits with children- it is seen as hugely positive by all

-Total Budgeted Co st SPARE PE KIT- £500.00
+Total Budgeted Cost SPARE PE KIT- £500.00

 SUPPLEMENT SCHOOL

 OUTINGS/TRIPS/EDUCATION

 AL TRIPS- £2000.00

 SCHOOL UNIFORM COSTS

 FOR SPARE- £500.00

 REWARDS- £1000.00

 MUSIC PROVISION- £TBC

 RESTORATIVE JUSTICE

 TRAINING- TBC

+JULY review:

+RESTORATIVE JUSTICE

+TRAINING TO BE

+RSEARCHED FOR ACADEMIC

+YEAR 2020-21 AS MARCH

+CLOSURE MEANT TRAINING

+DIDN'T HADDEN